My kids’ rooms had fallen into a state of chaos.

 My daughter, though?
 She is something else altogether.

 Dirty dishes line her desk.
 Some grow fuzz from sitting there for so long.
 Clothes and papers collect under her bed.
-Canvases, brushes, easels, and other supplies crowed every nook and cranny of my teen artist’s bedroom.
+Canvases, brushes, easels, and other supplies crowded every nook and cranny of my teen artist’s bedroom.
 Stacks of books line the walls.

 For three days, we argued over the state of her room.
 When I handed her a garbage bag and told her to clear the desk, she started chucking EVERYTHING into it.